Tuvstarr's New Crown

 During my teenage years, I journeyed into the dark.

 Like little Tuvstarr, I sat by that dark lake in the woods, obsessed with trying to find my golden heart.
 My eyes, once so bright and full of light, turned dark and dull – they were the eyes of one cast under a spell.
 I was blind and deaf to everything around me.

 The mind can be both a wonderful and a terrible thing.
 Sometimes, the shadows of my mind would torture me by screaming.
 It was as if my mind was a house and deep down in the basement there was a secret room.
 Sometimes the door to that room opened, revealing the hell within.
 Thousands of screaming voices, mad with agony, erupted from within that secret room in my mind.
 I could not do anything to stop them or ignore them.
 Helpless, I would lie on the floor, trembling and crying, convinced I was going mad and that I was doomed to madness forever.

-Several suicide attempts landed me in a mental institution.
+Several suicide attempts landed me in a closed psychiatric ward.
 The doctors often asked me about voices, but I lied.
 I was afraid that if I told the truth then they would lock me up forever.
 Sometimes, I was afraid that the door would never close and I would be doomed to hear those screams for all eternity.

 For a long time I thought I would never find my heart again.
 It felt like the little girl I once was, so innocent and pure, was lost forever.
 The darkness of the world had stripped her of all goodness, innocence and light.